wmunsch/MVC-Example/README.md

 # MVC-Example
-An example of a basic java application built with MVC architecture.
+An example of a basic java application built with Model-View-Controller architecture.